• Skip to primary navigation

 Instructions

-• Add icing sugar to a bowl and whisk in milk and lemon juice.
+• Measure organic icing sugar into a bowl.
+Then, whisk in milk and lemon juice.

-• Add icing sugar and spirulina to a bowl and whisk in milk and lemon juice.
+• Measure organic icing sugar and green spirulina into a bowl.
+Then, whisk in milk and lemon juice.

-• Add icing sugar and blue-green algae to a bowl and whisk in milk and lemon juice.
+• Measure organic icing sugar and blue spirulina into a bowl.
+Then, whisk in milk and lemon juice.

-• Add icing sugar and dried dragon fruit powder to a bowl and whisk in milk and lemon juice.
+• Measure organic icing sugar and dried dragon fruit powder into a bowl.
+Then, whisk in milk and lemon juice.

-• Add icing sugar to a bowl and whisk in the beet and lemon juice.
+• Measure organic icing sugar into a bowl.
+Then, whisk in the beet and lemon juice.

 Notes

-These colours are all easy to adjust.
-Simply add more or less of any of the powders.
-You may need to adjust the milk ratio too.
-To make the beet red icing lighter, you could dilute the beet juice with water, or use half beet juice, half milk (although this may make it pink).
+Adjust the colours by adding more or less of any of the powders.
+You may also need to adjust the milk ratio.
+To make the beet red icing lighter, you can dilute the beet juice with water.
 You can really have some fun experimenting with the ratios to get different shades!

 More Healthy Sweets